 Going natural doesn't mean you can't wear a silk press every once in a while.
 Tika Sumpter's '90s pony is worth switching it up.

 Add Colorful Accessories

 Many people think short hair means less versatility, but anyone that's rocked a cropped cut knows that isn't the case.
 Adding clips and colorful bobby pins is a way to change your hair in seconds.

-Rihanna's crop over Bantu knots will make for a stunning holiday 'do.
-Using a product like Cantu's Shine + Sculpt Paste (it's the only things I use when putting my hair up) will help mold your knots in place while leaving them soft enough to let loose into waves post-event.
+Bantu knots, like these on Rihanna, will make for a stunning holiday 'do.
+Using a product like Cantu's Shine + Sculpt Paste (it's the only thing I use when putting my hair up) will help mold your knots in place while leaving them soft enough to let loose into waves post-event.